Double-H Boots

 Double-H Boots manufactures western footwear.
 It is owned by H.H.
-Brown, a subsidiary of Berkshire Hathaway.
+Brown, a wholly owned subsidiary of Berkshire Hathaway.

 History

-Double-H Boots began in 1955 in Richland, Pennsylvania.
+Double-H Boots was founded in 1955 in Richland, Pennsylvania.
 The original factory location was an area shoe company that had other facilities in the Reading area and had no future needs for the plant in Richland.
 The H.H.
 Brown Shoe Company purchased the building, looking for a location to manufacture western footwear.

 The Richland facility was named the Richland Shoe Co. and began producing cowboy boots and work footwear.
 Shortly after production, a competitor introduced a new style called a "harness boot."
 H.H.
-Brown introduced a similar product called a "snoot Boot" and made it at Richland Shoe for a lower cost.
+Brown introduced a similar product called a "snoot boot" and made it at Richland Shoe for a lower cost.
 For many years, it was almost the total production of the Richland plant.
 Richland shared sales personnel with the Carolina Shoe Company and for some time had a single sales manager.
 The western side at Richland continued to grow and a separate sales force and management was created.

 By the 1970s, western boots had become the majority of boots produced.
 The Richland plant was the first in the United States to manufacture western boots with a safety toe, the first boots to pass the now standard Class 75 ANSI tests for safety footwear.
 When computerized fancy stitch machines hit the shoe market, the line expanded into the dress western boot business.

 In 1981, it was necessary to expand again.
 A facility was located in Womelsdorf, Pennsylvania, that was large enough for manufacturing and warehouse space.
-In 1993 the name was changed to Double-H Boots to reflect the company heritage of H.H.
+In 1993, the name was changed to Double-H Boots to reflect the company heritage of H.H.
 Brown.